barrytam20/qualifying-offer-calculator/README.md

 ```

 ### Running locally
-Application can also be run locally as a [golang](https://golang.org/dl/).
+Application can also be run locally with [go](https://golang.org/dl/).
 Ensure you have at least version 1.13 of go installed, clone this repository, and run the following commands at the root of the project to view the results
 1. `go mod tidy`
 1. `go run main.go`